 Your application must include an up to date copy of your resume.
 The resume should provide all the relevant information about your education, employment history, achievements and abilities.

-To be considered for the job, you will need to respond to each of the essential & desirable criteria which are shown in the position description.
+To be considered for the job, you will need to address the selection criteria questions which will be shown once you commence your application.
 You will need to write at least one to two paragraphs explaining how you have demonstrated the particular criteria being asked for.

 It is important to provide evidence to back up your claims.
 Use actual examples of what you have done, how well you did it, what you achieved, and how it relates to the requirements of the job you are applying for.